tgirke/GEN242/content/en/slides/slides_06.md

 ---
-title: "Sequence Alignments and Similarity Searching"
+title: "Introduction to R"
-linkTitle: "Sequence Alignments"
+linkTitle: "Introduction to R"
 description: >
 type: docs
-weight: 106
+weight: 105
 ---

 <br></br>

 To be posted.